karthikvt26/gatsby-source-hasura/README.md

 # gatsby-source-hasura

-Boilerplate to get started with Gatsby, Hasura GraphQL engine as CMS and postgres as database.
+Boilerplate to get started with Gatsby, Hasura GraphQL engine as CMS and postgres as database using the awesome plugin [wyze/gatsby-source-graphql](https://github.com/wyze/gatsby-source-graphql).

 # Running the app yourself